-Monument Against War and Fascism (1988)
+2. Monument Against War and Fascism (1988)

 The two statues in the rear convey a sense of hope.
 First, Orpheus pulls itself free from the underworld, finally, the culmination of the monument: the granite monolith in the back inscribed with excerpts from the 1945 Austrian declaration of independence from Nazi rule.
 Location.

-Judenplatz Holocaust Memorial (1998-2000)
+3. Judenplatz Holocaust Memorial (1998-2000)

 Vienna’s best-known Holocaust memorial is located in the city center, where the medieval Jewish quarter once stood and near the remains of the main synagogue (which can be accessed via the Museum Judenplatz).
 English sculptor Rachel Whiteread designed a rectangular concrete block, resembling a permanently locked, inside-out library.
 The spines of the books face inward, hence unknown, symbolizing how the life stories of the 65,000 victims can’t be told and will forever remain inaccessible.
 Location.

-Memorial at the Leopoldstadt Temple (1998)
+4. Memorial at the Leopoldstadt Temple (1998)

-During Kristallnacht, the Night of Broken Glass, on November 10, 1938, the Nazis set the building on fire (together with 41 other synagogues and prayer rooms across the city).
+During Kristallnacht, the Night of Broken Glass, on November 10, 1938, the Nazis set the building on fire (together with 41 other synagogues and prayer rooms across Vienna).
 Only the small northern wing remained, which today houses a Jewish school and prayer room.
 In 1998, four white pillars were placed here, as a memory to the burned-down building.
 The size of the giant pillars conveys the original size of the synagogue.
 Location.

-Aspang Train Station Memorial (2017)
+5. Aspang Train Station Memorial (2017)

-Keys of remembrance (2008)
+6. Keys of remembrance (2008)